- Who has to take the tests?

 - How do I register to take the test?

-- Where can I get more information about Praxis II tests?
+- Where can I get more information about Praxis tests?

 Select the test name to view and download test preparation (both free and priced) information.
 Information includes test specifications, sample questions and test-taking strategies.

-- Where can I get The Praxis Series Information Bulletin?
+- Where can I get The Praxis® Tests Information Bulletin?

-- How long will my scores be available from The Praxis Series?
+- How long will my Praxis scores be available?

-Scores are posted online on the score reporting release dates, approximately four weeks after the test date and are available for 45 days once posted.
-Beginning in September, the window will extend to one year.
-If you have not dowloaded your score report by the time the window ends, you will be charged a service fee of $40 to obtain an additional copy of your scores.
-There is also a service fee of $40 to send score reports to an additional score recipient.
-Please consult The Praxis Series™ Information Bulletin for score report release dates for each test.
+Scores are posted online on the score reporting release dates, approximately four weeks after the test date and are available for one year once posted.
+If you have not downloaded your score report by the time the window ends, you will be charged a service fee of $50 to obtain an additional copy of your scores.
+There is also a service fee of $50 to send score reports to an additional score recipient.
+Please consult The Praxis® Tests Information Bulletin for score report release dates for each test.
 Your score(s) will remain on file for ten years.

-Visit The Praxis Series Frequently Asked Questions page for more information.
+Visit the Praxis Frequently Asked Questions page for more information.

 - Who will receive my Praxis scores?